Last Updated on April 1, 2021 by Helga Dosa

 The Bird’s the Thing

 Every continent has a form of “thanksgiving:” Africa has Kwanzaa, India has Pongal and China has the August Moon Festival.
 Even in Italy, when the country still was a predominantly agricultural society, the time of harvest was associated, from north to south, with celebrations and fairs, some of which are still alive today.
 This is all to say that cultures celebrate the end of the harvest with a shared feast of the bounty, which is exactly what Thanksgiving is.
+So, let’s see how is thanksgiving in Rome!

 However, celebrating a traditional holiday outside your native country can be challenging.
 If you are familiar with the way North Americans celebrate Thanksgiving (both in the US and in Canada), you will know it involves leaps of food, like, loads of it.
-The issues is that, very often, the ingredients needed to prepare a quintessential Thanksgiving feast may not be so easily available in the country where you live, which means you may need to get organized a bit in advance.
+The issue is that, very often, the ingredients needed to prepare a quintessential Thanksgiving feast may not be so easily available in the country where you live, which means you may need to get organized a bit in advance.

-Where can I get the right ingredients?
+Where can I get the right ingredients for thanksgiving in Rome?

 Let us take the most essential of all Thanksgiving’s ingredients, the turkey.
 Well, finding whole turkeys in Italy is not a given, as it is not consumed a lot.
 The store manager at a neighborhood supermarket gave me a blank look when I asked when the tacchini interi, or whole turkeys, would arrive, and then said mai – never.
 And it is not like you can make a substitution and no one will notice: you just cannot have Thanksgiving pork chops or Thanksgiving strip steak.
 Thanksgiving requires turkey.